acryptos/docs.acryptos.com/faq.md

 * Yes, ACS auto-compounds in the ACS Vault.

-  If you have Pending ACS in one of the other Vaults, you first need to harvest them and transfer them to the ACS Vault.
+  If you have Pending ACS in one of the other Vaults, you first need to harvest those ACS and transfer them to the ACS Vault.

 ### 3. How the auto-compounding works \(and what is the Workers tab\)?